-MKTG 5753/INFO 5333 E-COMMERCE MARKETING AND MANAGEMENT
+MKTG-5753 E-COMMERCE MARKETING AND MANAGEMENT

 This course presents the concept of mass customization.
 The course is presented from the perspective of the e-commerce customer and examines the basic principles of marketing used to create the customer.
 It then focuses on the marketing mix necessary to keep the customer.
 Topics include one-to-one marketing, the virtual value chain, successes and failures of online marketers, and online surveys of websites.
 The course then shifts to the concepts of managing an e-commerce business.
+Same as INFO-5333

-MKTG 5803 SPECIAL TOPICS
+MKTG-5803 SPECIAL TOPICS